Sustainsys/Saml2/README.md

 Sustainsys.Saml2 is open sourced and contributions are welcome, please see [contributing guidelines](CONTRIBUTING.md) for info on coding standards etc.

+## Branches
+There are three active branches in the repo
+* v1 is a security-supported-only version that uses the `System.IdentityModel` library for token handling and supports HttpModule, Mvc, Owin and AspNetCore2 (only on full.
+Net Framework).
+* v2 is a currently supported version that uses the `Microsoft.IdentityModel` nuget packages for toking handling, multi-targets and supports HttpModule, Mvc, Owin and AspNetCore2
+* master is development for a new version (will be released as v3 eventually) that only supports Asp.Net Core.

 ## Documentation
 Complete documentation is available at [our documentation site](https://saml2.sustainsys.com).